Gratitude for kids: Why it’s important and how to encourage it

 3. Say thank you

 Using manners certainly helps us to express gratitude for others, but I’m not just talking about saying thank you to your brother for passing the milk at breakfast this morning.
 I’m talking about thanking people for the small things they do for us that make our days brighter.
-Express appreciation to your neighbour for always bringing your bin in off the curb for you.
+Express appreciation to your neighbour for always bringing your bin in from the curb for you.
 Let your friend know how much you appreciate her always being there to listen when you need to talk.
 Thank your mum for the way she always brings you a special home made treat when she comes to visit.
 Thank your child’s teacher for always showing up to class with a smile, even when she’s been up late marking homework.

 4. Family gratitude jar